fchinu/TANS/docs/Results.md

 As expected, smearing does not have any effects on the shape of the distributions, nor does it affects the distributions widths as much as the multiple scattering does.

 ### Reconstruction
-After the simulation finishes, vertexes are reconstructed and the resolution and effeciency of the detector are evaluated as a function of the event multiplicity and of the event's vertex Z coordinate.
+After the simulation finishes, vertexes are reconstructed and the resolution and effeciency of the detector are evaluated as a function of the event multiplicity and of the event's $Z_{vertex}$ coordinate.
+The efficiency is evaluated as the ratio between the number of reconstructed vertexes and the total number of events; its error is obtained through binomial propagation.
+The resolution is evaluated as the sum in quadrature of the $\sigma$ of the gaussian function obtained with a maximum likelihood fit of the residuals histogram and the shift from 0 (estimated as the mean of the residuals distribution) in the studied $Z_{vertex}$ and multiplicity range.
+Its uncertainty is given by the uncertainty on the $\sigma$ parameter of the fitted gaussian.
+It is needed to take into account the shift of the distribution since for events generated near the detector's edges a significant shift from 0 was observed.

 |![ResVsMult](Figures/Run1/ResolutionVsMultiplicity.png)|
 |:--:|